<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 2. Why is bank reconciliation important?

-3. How do you do a bank reconciliation?
+3. How do you complete the bank reconciliation process?

 1. How often should you do bank reconciliation?